Smartling/wordpress-localization-plugin/readme.txt

 3. Track translation status within WordPress from the Submissions Board.
 View overall progress of submitted translation requests as well as resend updated content.

 == Changelog ==
+= 1.5.1 =
+* Fixed potential issue that triggers `E_NOTICE` while editing post with third-party plugin.
+* Fixed potential issue with uncaught exception if previously used content-type was removed from wordpress.
+* Removed recovery script generation code
+* Small improvements

 = 1.5.0 =
 * Added filtering for shortcode attributes
 * UI improvements for long locale lists